Guest Daemon Architecture¶

 /run/podbox/bin/for each accepted capability - PATH injection — writes

-/etc/environment.d/podbox.confthat prepends/run/podbox/bintoPATH - Event loop — polls the host socket for messages
+/etc/profile.d/podbox.shand/etc/fish/conf.d/podbox.fishthat prepend/run/podbox/bintoPATH - Event loop — polls the host socket for messages

 Event loop¶

-arrives, the daemon exits gracefully.
+and exits gracefully.

 | Event | Action |